AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 * Build all the services.
    * For Linux
-        - Run `docker-compose -f docker-compose-linux.yml build` to build.
+        - Run `docker-compose -f docker-compose-linux.yml build forms-flow-forms` to build.
     * For Windows
-        - Run `docker-compose -f docker-compose-windows.yml build` to build.
+        - Run `docker-compose -f docker-compose-windows.yml build forms-flow-forms` to build.
 *  Follow the below steps for mapping the role IDs.
    - Start the form.io service.
      - For Linux